Xiaomi Redmi Note 9 Review

 Display and Multimedia

 As mentioned, the Redmi Note 9 sports a 6.53-inch Full HD+ IPS display with a resolution of 1080 x 2340, a screen-to-body ratio of 83.5%, and a pixel density of 395ppi.
-Nothing record breaking here, but as expected, viewing angles were still great with decent color reproduction for an entry-level device.
+Nothing record breaking here, but as expected, viewing angles were still great with decent color reproduction.
 We also get a maximum screen brightness of approximately 450 nits, which makes using this device under harsh lighting no problem.

 Audio quality performs adequately, which shouldn’t be a surprise for a bottom-firing speaker.
 If you rely on your phone to play music as you’re taking a shower or if you’re in an average-sized room, the Redmi Note 9 should be more than enough.